 The service you provide to your customers is crucial to your business success.
 For many customers, after-sales service is what makes one supplier stand out from another, often more than product or price.
 Good customer service can attract new business and can create a loyal customer base.

 What is customer service?
 There are many simple things you can do to improve the service you provide.
 The starting point is to deliver what you promise, every time.
-To make sure you keep satisfied customers, you must keep your word.
+To make sure you keep customers satisfied, you must keep your word.
 If you do more, you will impress your customers and they will recommend you to their friends.
 Finally, you must listen and respond when they have complaints.

 Customer service is all about expectation.
 A business that offers a fast response or a personal service is setting up an expectation.
 If that company does not fulfil its promise, its customers will be disappointed.